thiom/pearson-correlation-coefficient/README.md

 6000 x 6000: 0.55 s
 9000 x 9000: 2.64 s

 The CPU versions perform pretty decently, but the cuda implementation could be improved significantly.
-The benchmarks are done on a machine with following specs:
+The benchmarks were done on a machine with following specs:

 - Intel Xeon W-2255, 10 cores, 20 threads, 3.70 / 4.50 GHz